datasweet/kibana-datasweet-formula/docs/functions/filter.md

 # Function filter

-Returns a null value for a filter value.
+Filter out values matching the condition in the serie, by returning a null value.

 ## Syntax
 ```